Our animal adoption process;

-We will not be putting profiles of most available animals on here and Facebook if we haven’t got anyone suitable on our waiting list.
+We will add profiles of animals on here and Facebook if we haven’t got anyone suitable on our waiting list.
 Also animals with special requirements will be put on Facebook in the hope of reaching many and finding a suitable home, instead we would ask that you complete the online application forms for a Dog or Cat here; The adoption fee for a Dog is £350 and for a Cat is £150.

 Once we receive your application we will match you to any available animals we currently have, if we don’t currently have a match we will keep you on file for 4 months, after this time we recommend you you fill in a new form, If you don’t hear from us straight away it will mean we haven’t anything suitable at the moment.

 Once we have a match for you we will get in touch and send over photos and a description of the dog or cat.
 If you feel they would make a loved member of your household you will be invited to book an appointment to view and properly meet the dog or cat and will be seen by an Animal Welfare Officer who will describe all traits and behaviours in full to you.
-This is done in a controlled manner in our sanitised visitor room, gloves, facemasks and social distancing must be adhered to.
+This is done in a controlled manner.

-You will then be able to book an appointment to pick up the dog or cat.
-Initially we are putting dogs on a 2 week trial basis to ensure all is well and the dog gets on well in your home before full adoption.
-If after the 2 week trial period has elapsed and there are no issues we will get in contact for you to fully sign up for the dog.
+You will then be able to book an appointment to pick up the dog or cat. gets on well in your home before full adoption.
 If there are any initial issues we will fully assist you through these and help with anything you need regarding this.